AdaGold/solar-system/README.md

 -  Create a method, outside any class, which creates a planet from user input.

 # Wave 3
+The learning goal for this wave is to build a UI.

 ## Primary Requirements
 - Create an interface where the user can interact with the solar system and be able to select a planet and view information about it.
 - Allow your user to add their own planet.